Pylons/pyramid/docs/glossary.rst

     :mod:`repoze.bfg` which makes it possible to configure :term:`WSGI` components together declaratively within an ``.ini`` file.
 It was developed by Ian Bicking as part of :term:`Paste`.
-  LXML
-    `lxml <http://codespeak.net/lxml/>`_ is a XML processing library for Python by Martijn Faassen and others.
-  XSLT
-    `XSL Transformations <http://www.w3.org/TR/xslt>`_.
-A language
-    for transforming XML documents into other XML documents.
   Chameleon
     `chameleon <http://pypi.python.org/pypi/chameleon.core>`_ is an
     attribute language template compiler which supports both the